U.S. Energy Information Administration logo

 Terms that are important to understand when learning about electricity production and consumption include:

 More electricity is generated than sold because some energy is lost (as heat) in electricity transmission and distribution.
-In addition, some electricity consumers generate electricity and use most or all of it, and the amount they use is called direct use.
+In addition, some electricity consumers generate electricity and use most or all of it; the amount they use is called direct use.
 These consumers include industrial, commercial, and institutional facilities, as well as homeowners who have their own electricity generators.
 The United States also exports and imports some electricity to and from Canada and Mexico.
 Total U.S. electricity consumption by end-use consumers is equal to U.S. retail sales of electricity plus direct use of electricity.

 The U.S. Energy Information Administration (EIA) publishes data on two general types of electricity generation and electricity generation-capacity:

-• Utility scale includes electricity generation and capacity of electric power plants with at least 1,000 kilowatts, or 1 megawatt (MW), of total electricity-generation capacity.
+• Utility scale includes electricity generation and capacity of electric power plants with at least 1,000 kilowatts, or 1 megawatt (MW), of electricity-generation capacity.

 did youknow